mrisher/webxr-reference/webxr-device-api/index.md

 <dl>
   <dt><a href="xr">XR</a></dt>
   <dd>Provides the means to query for attached AR/VR devices and receive events when device availability changes.
-A requested device is accessed through a returned XRDevice object.</dd>
+A requested device is accessed through a returned `XRDevice` object.</dd>
   <dt><a href="xrdevice">XRDevice</a></dt>
-  <dd>Provides information about a AR/VR device and methods for obtaining an XRSession object.
+  <dd>Provides information about a AR/VR device and methods for obtaining an `XRSession object`.
 Once a session is obtained, subsequent interactions with the hardware are done through it.</dd>
 </dl>

 ### Sessions